-The Virginia Judges & Lawyers Assistance Program has a team of professionals dedicated to helping lawyers, judges and law students with mental health issues and addiction.
+The Virginia Judges & Lawyers Assistance Program has a team of professionals dedicated to helping lawyers, judges, law students, clerks, paralegals, other legal professionals and their families with mental health and substance use concerns.

-Whether we as a team have been through recovery ourselves or just want to encourage our peers, our goal is to always support the on-going recovery process of lawyers and judges and to educate the legal community about the devastating short-term and long-term effects of substance abuse and mental health issues.
+Whether we as a team have been through recovery ourselves or just want to encourage our peers, our goals are always to: (i) support the on-going recovery process of lawyers, judges, and other legal professionals and (ii) to educate the legal community about the devastating short-term and long-term effects of substance use and mental health issues.

 Tim CarrollExecutive Director